 On playing in the tough Mid-Atlantic Prep League: "Hill just won the PAISSA title (state independent schools) and they had two losses and a tie in the MAPL.
 It's always a real challenge to play those teams.
 The other MAPL schools are in an area where club soccer is really strong and they play year-round."

 On success: "Last year was my fourth year and you kind of feel like it's finally your program.
 But we had three starters go out with season-ending injuries (and finished 7-8).
-Those were good players and they were all back
+Those were good players and they were all back this year.

 On his staff: "(Assistant) Scott (Stenger) was great; we were really lucky to have him at Mercersburg.
 And Tom Rahauser comes out to the practices.
 Plus (boys coach) Quentin (McDowell) is a great guy to get ideas from.
 Scott added a lot of energy to the team and he's always so positive.
 He and I express ourselves differently, but we think the same in soccer terms."